Science of People - Logo

 #21 Lunch Partner

 Pair everyone on the remote team with a partner to meet virtually for lunch (or a coffee break) at least once a month for 3 months.
+This simple practice builds bonds between team members who might otherwise never have one-on-one conversations.

-At the end of the 3 months, debrief individually with your teammates.
+At the end of 3 months, debrief individually with teammates.
 Ask how the lunch partnering went and what they learned from the experience.
 If it went well, switch up the pairs and give everyone a new lunch partner.

 #22 Show and Tell